 For some people, the critic is but an irritation without the power to stop them from moving forward.
-For others, this judge, censor, criticizer, and denigrator has taken over the entire front row in your life.
+However, for highly sensitive people, this judge, censor, criticizer, and denigrator has taken over the entire front row in your life.
 You listen to what it slings at you.
 What’s more, you believe everything it says.

 Motion for the uninvited bully that abuses you, makes you cry and want to give up to sit.

 Now, stand in front of yourself, rub your hands together, and swallow hard.
 Snap on a spotlight.
-Face-to-face with what sits in your shadows, it’s smaller than you imagined.
+Suddenly, face-to-face with what sits in your shadows, it’s smaller than you imagined.

 Expecting a fight, your hand shakes as you reach out.
 Warmth rushes up your arm and surrounds your heart.
 Suddenly in full possession of the authority for your own life, you laugh at how easy facing your fears and what you’ve been dreading turned out.